rishma110/Js-practice/README.md

 # Js-practice
-has some simple JS polyfills and algos
+has some simple JS polyfills, DS problem solutions and basic DS algos